-Parents or carers will be required to meet with the Pastoral lead to fully complete a Health Care Plan (Appendix 2).
-Parents or carers will sign the academies 'Managing Student Medication' document to authorise the issuing of medication within school.
+Parents or carers will be required to meet with the Pastoral Manager / Lead to fully complete a Health Care Plan (Appendix 2).
+Parents or carers will sign the academies 'Managing Learner Medication' document to authorise the issuing of medication within the academy.